bernibra/nonlinear-stan/README.md

 ## Prepare the data

-Before sampling the posterior distributions, we need to prepare the data and define the initial values for the sampling.
+Before sampling the posterior distributions, we need to prepare the data and define the initial values.
+Notice that we generate two objects, one with the input data and another with the initial values for each chain (here we use 3 chains).

 ```r
 # Load the cmdstanr library